tlricherson/Data-Conversations/3-Power and Equity.md

 Kosara, R., & Mackinlay, J. (2013).
 Storytelling: The next step for visualization.
 Computer, 46(5), 44-50.

 Turkle, S., & Papert, S. (1992).
 [Epistemological pluralism and the revaluation of the concrete](http://web.mit.edu/sturkle/www/pdfsforstwebpage/ST_Epistemo%20Pluralism.pdf).
 Journal of Mathematical Behavior, 11(1), 3-33.

+## Bunny trails ##
+How do we develop more pluralistic data designs---ones which are inclusive of ideas from the full spectrum of genders, races, and cultures?
+What is the history of this work?
+Check out how [W.E.B.
+DuBois represented African-American life in 1900](http://publicdomainreview.org/collections/w-e-b-du-bois-hand-drawn-infographics-of-african-american-life-1900/), Florence Nightingale, or the work of [Elizabeth Peabody](http://lklein.com/2014/12/visualization-as-argument/) shared by Lauren Klein.